Angkaram/CPU-Project/README.md

 **Final Iteration**:
 ![image](https://github.com/user-attachments/assets/75f7036f-ba8c-4da1-8b75-023460d56d00)
-In the final iteration, labels made the wire management much easier since they essentially created fictitious connections.
-This also allowed me to save circuit designs as modules and implement them within other circuit designs.
+In the final iteration, tunnels made the wire management much easier.
+This also allowed me to increase complexity while maintaining usability.
+I also saved circuit designs as modules and implement them within other circuit designs.